Updated July 13, 2026

 Choosing overly complex album art first — leads to burnout.
 Ignoring eyedropper — causes wrong shades across large areas.
 Spamming hints — cooldown frustration.
 Playing the wrong game — confirm developer gigglefing_er and ID 120154566897536.

 Skipping plot claim — painting without a station may not save correctly.
-Check lobby for lobby rules.
-For codes, see codes — none active June 2026; do not waste session time on fake lists.
+Check Lobby Overview for lobby rules.
+For codes, see All Codes — none active July 2026; do not waste session time on fake lists.

 First Session Checklist